Projekty-IiE/Portfolio-Return-Risk-Analysis/README.md

 📊 **[Click here to view the full HTML report](https://Projekty-IiE.github.io/Portfolio-Return-Risk-Analysis/Portfolio-Return-Risk-Analysis.html)**

 ## Project Type
-This is a university course project developed for a Computer Science and Econometrics degree program, bridging the gap between statistical theory and computational finance.
+This is a university course project developed for a Computer Science and Econometrics degree program.